Miguel Vargas Player Props: Dodgers vs. White Sox

 Miguel Vargas At The Plate

-- Vargas has 14 doubles, three triples, six home runs and 30 walks while batting .227.
+- Vargas is hitting .225 with 14 doubles, three triples, six home runs and 31 walks.

-- Vargas has picked up an RBI in 30.6% of his games this season, with two or more RBI in 14.5% of his games.
-He has also driven in three or more runs in one contest.
+- Vargas has an RBI in 19 of 63 games this season, with multiple RBI in nine of them.
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.